Dajti Mountain National Park

 Dajti Mountain National Park (Parku Kombëtar "Mali i Dajtit") is a national park established in 1966 in central Albania, spanning an area of 293.84 km2 since 2006.
 The park is 40 km east of the Adriatic Sea and 26 km east of Tirana.
 The area is under shared jurisdiction between Albanian Agency of Protected Areas (AKZM) and Tirana Municipality Parks and Recreation Agency (APR).
 It is adjacent to Shtamë Pass Nature Park to the northwest, Kraste-Verjon Protected Landscape to the west, and Mali me Gropa-Bizë-Martanesh Protected Landscape to the east.
 The park is marked by an extremely fragmented, rugged topography which creates favourable conditions for a great diversity of ecosystems and biodiversity.

 The International Union for Conservation of Nature (IUCN) has listed the park as Category II.
 The park has been recognised as an Important Plant Area of international importance by Plantlife.

 In 2019, the new Dajti Mt National Park tourist information centre was opened, located near the TV and Radio towers along SH47 road in Fushe Dajt.

 The area is known for Dajti Ekspres Cable Car and Adventure Park in addition to the area’s long standing traditional restaurants serving local dishes according to the slow food tradition.

+Mount Dajti is accessed by taking the Dajti Ekspres Cable Car from the eastern edge of Tirana.
+A 15-to-20-minute public bus ride is taken from the city center to the lower station, where a 15-minute, 4.7-kilometer scenic ride to the mountaintop Llarka Plateau is provided.